awesomeWM/awesome/docs/02-contributing.md

  - Use 4 spaces indentation, do not use tabulator characters;

- - Place braces alone on new lines, and do not place braces for single line statement where it is not needed, i.e no:
+ - Place braces alone on new lines, and do not place braces for single line statement where it is not needed, i.e. no:

     if(bla) {
         x = 1;